webaverse/ethereum-backend/README.md

 The Webaverse Ethereum backend consists of a side chain that we mine using Proof-of-Stake.

-To start a mining node, you must be an authorized miner address -- ask Avaer for the keys.
+To start a mining node, you must be an authorized miner address with a certificate installed in the `geth` data directory-- ask Avaer for the keys.

 After that, it's `npm start`.